 Charge $19.97 per month and aim for 500 members, which will give you the six-figure income you’re looking for.
 (That works out to just about $120,000 per year – $20,000 in expenses = $100,000 net revenue).

 EXAMPLE: Jimmy D Brown’s popular and effective Content Creation U membership (I’ve been a member since Jimmy opened it) is regularly priced at $19.97 per month with a “3 for 1” special offer where he “matches” your monthly fees with extra exclusive bonuses throughout the year and then matches it again after you “graduate” in 12 months with a massive bonus.

 Your Turn to Choose your Membership Sites: Profitable Pricing Numbers and Terms

 Now it’s time for you to crunch your own numbers.
-For this exercise, we’ll assume you want to make $100,000 per year (net) on the frontend (FE) of your business (for now, we’re not going to calculate backend revenue).
+For this exercise, we’ll assume you want to make $100,000 per year (net) on the frontend (FE) of your business (for now, we’re not going to calculate backend (BE) revenue).
 Answer these questions:

 • How much do you expect to pay for content creation?